- Academic Affairs

 Below are some UMB, Local, and National emotional wellness resources.

-The Student Counseling Center provides professional counseling and psychiatric services for currently enrolled full and part-time University of Maryland students.
+The Student Counseling Center provides professional counseling and psychiatric services for currently enrolled full- and part-time University of Maryland students.
 The Counseling Center offers individual and group counseling, medication, and workshops.
-They also have a large collection of books, workbooks, DVDs, and CDs that students can borrow.
-Located in the HS/HSL Library, 691 W. Lombard St., Suite 449.
-To make an appointment call (410) 328-5291.
-To reach help after hours and on weekends call the Student Health Center at (667) 214-1800.
+It also has a large collection of books, workbooks, DVDs, and CDs that students can borrow.
+It is lcoated in the HS/HSL Library, 691 W. Lombard St., Suite 449.
+To make an appointment, call 410-328-5291.
+To reach help after hours and on weekends, call the Student Health Center at 667-214-1800.

 The Kolmac Clinic provides outpatient rehabilitation and treatment programs for adults with alcohol, drug, and other substance abuse problems.
 Because Kolmac is an outpatient treatment center, patients can receive rehab help without taking leave from work or family responsibilities.
-Kolmac has six facilities serving Maryland, DC and northern Virginia.
+Kolmac has six facilities serving Maryland, Washington, D.C., and Northern Virginia.

 To find an Alcoholics Anonymous meeting near you, use the search form on this webpage.
 The site also has information on AA, addiction, and local events.